 STATE PENSION

 The State Pension is a regular payment you can receive when you reach State Pension age.
-It is based on your National Insurance contributions and how much you get varies.
+How much you get varies depending on the age of the individual and their National Insurance contribution record.

 You usually get qualifying years if you're: